 Signs Your Car Has Contaminated Fuel

-If you notice any of these symptoms, stop driving and investigate the issue.
+- If any of these symptoms are observed, discontinue driving and diagnose the problem.

 How to Fix Contaminated Fuel